m0ga0/python-project-template/README.rst

 Or you can just modify this file as below::

     [tool.poetry]
-    name = "<your project name>"    # usually a hyphenated name version = "0.1.0"               # this is the version when you finally build the package description = "<your project description"   # detail information of your project authors = ["<authors>"]
+    name = "project-X"                          # usually a hyphenated name version = "0.1.0"                           # this is the version when you finally build the package description = "<your project description"   # detail information of your project authors = ["<authors>"]